freeCodeCamp/chinese/chinese/articles/why-learning-to-code-is-hard-and-how-to-make-it-easier.md

 Choose a part of your project or a programming language you know is super simple to build or understand.
 Then ask a lot of reasonable and basic questions about it because there is a **sense** in non**sense**.
 Hey wait!
 Let me give you an instance:‌‌

-Imagine you want to learn JavaScript and you just decide…hey, I am going to learn just `let` and `const` today, and nothing else.
+Imagine you want to learn JavaScript and you just decide……hey, I am going to learn just `let` and `const` today, and nothing else.
 And you ask a lot of simple and reasonable questions about them. ‌‌

 By doing that, your learning pace will seem slow but you’re most likely going to outpace your counterparts that rush everything (except if they have special brains which is a rare case).‌‌